selinkorkmaz/final-project/faq.md

 # FAQ

 ## What clothing is allowed and not allowed to be worn?
-- Wearing T-shirts, buttons or hats supporting political candidates at the polls is illegal.
+Wearing T-shirts, buttons or hats supporting political candidates at the polls is illegal.
-- For example, a "Make America Great Again" hat or Joe Biden button would count as electioneering, a Black Lives Matter or “Don’t tread on me” message would
+  - For example, a "Make America Great Again" hat or Joe Biden button would count as electioneering, a Black Lives Matter or “Don’t tread on me” message would.

 ## Can I vote in person if I already have a mail-in ballot?
 The short answer is yes.
 The process will be more streamlined if you bring your mail-in ballot with you to your polling place so you can surrender it before casting your vote.
 If you don’t have your ballot or never received it, you can still cast a provisional ballot.
 Your vote will be counted once the county determines it never received your mail-in ballot.